swizzin/swizzin/README.md

 [![Feature Requests](http://feathub.com/liaralabs/swizzin?format=svg)](http://feathub.com/liaralabs/swizzin)

 ## Contributing
-We welcome any bugfixes, improvements or new applications submitted through Pull Requests.
-We have a short [Contributing guideline](CONTRIBUTING.md) that we'd like you to consult before so that we can keep our code clean and organised and keep your submissions supported properly.
+We welcome any bug fixes, improvements or new applications submitted through Pull Requests.
+We have a short [Contributing guideline](CONTRIBUTING.md) that we'd like you to consult before so that we can keep our code clean and organized and keep your submissions supported properly.

 We're more than happy to talk about any changes to our codebase on the Discord server which you can find an invite link to on the top of this page.